 You can add it to your weekly pages in different ways.
 Use a highlighter to note the crucial task, have a special section in your daily boxes to write down the goal for the day.

 Another technique I’ve been loving lately is Pomodoro.
 With this method, you set a timer for 25 minutes and spend them in very focused work.

 You can plan out a short break (5 minutes) or a long break (15 minutes) and then go back to your concentrated 25 minutes of work.

-This method allows you to tackle your task list one step (or 25 minutes) at the time.
+This method allows you to tackle your task list one step (or 25 minutes) at a time.
 It’s much easier to stay focused if you do it just for 25 minutes, so you’ll end up completing your assignments faster and delivering better quality.

 The key here is not to take very long breaks.
 Having a break sounds like, hey, time to check my Instagram.
 But DON’T!
 IT’S A TRAP!
 Open social media, and you’ll be gone for hours.
 So make sure you have a timer for the rest time as well, or just stay out of all things social.